-	April 20, 2010, will forever be a night to remember — the night of the worst disaster in International waters.
-Just before 10pm CDT, an oil drilling rig called the Deepwater Horizon exploded in flames 41 miles off the coast of Louisiana.
+April 20, 2010, will forever be a night to remember — the night of the worst disaster in international waters.
+Just before 10 PM CDT, an oil drilling rig called the Deepwater Horizon exploded in flames 41 miles off the coast of Louisiana.
 The drilling rig was owned by Transocean Ltd., one of the world’s largest offshore drilling contractors.
-At the time of the explosion, the rig was under contract to BP for the purposes of drilling for oil on the Macondo Prospect, the area in the Gulf of Mexico which BP had purchased the mineral rights to.
+At the time of the explosion, the rig was under contract to BP for the purpose of drilling for oil on the Macondo Prospect, the area in the Gulf of Mexico which BP had purchased the mineral rights to.

 On that fateful night, there were 126 crew members aboard the oil rig — 11 of those members were presumed dead.
 Two days after explosions rocked the Deepwater Horizon, the rig sank, leaving behind a gushing oil well.

 The Deepwater Horizon oil spill in the Gulf of Mexico is the worst oil spill in history, leaving almost 5 million barrels of oil in the Gulf.
 This surpassed the 3.3 million barrels that spilled into the Bay of Campeche by the Mexican rig Ixtoc I in 1979.

 There is much speculation as to what caused the explosions.
 Was it flaws in the cementing process that was used to cap the well?
 Was it a failure of the blowout preventer (a safety mechanism designed to shear and seal the well column in the case of an emergency)?